terrapower/armi/doc/user/params_report.rst

 Reactor Parameters
 ******************

-This document lists all of the :py:mod:`Reactor Parameters <armi.reactor.reactorParameters>` that are provided by the ARMI Framework.
-See :py:mod:`armi.reactor.parameters` for use.
+This is a list of all of the Reactor Parameters that are provided by the ARMI Framework.

 .. exec::
    from armi.reactor import reactors